• FAQ

 The National Institute on Drug Abuse points out a great deal of long-term side effects as well.
 For example, many cocaine addicts experience loss of appetite which leads to weight loss and malnourishment.

 Further side effects can depend upon the user’s preferred method of use.
 Snorting the drug can result to holes in the nose’s septum due to decreased blood flow.
-Loss of one’s sense of smell, runny noses, nosebleeds, and problems swallowing are all potential effects of damage to the nose as well.
+Loss of one’s sense of smell, runny noses, nosebleeds, and problems swallowing are all potential effects of

 If you consume cocaine orally, reduced blood flow to your bowels could cause bowel decay.
 By injecting cocaine, you put yourself at risk of HIV, Hepatitis C, and other bloodborne diseases.